-Classbento aims to make fun workshops easily accessible for everyone - locally.
+Classbento aims to make fun local workshops easily accessible for everyone.

-Our co-founder was keen to try their hand at calligraphy, wood working, and a handful of other creative pursuits but working in a start up with lots of early mornings and late starts, meant that seven years later they were no closer to building a cabinet or effortlessly creating placecards for a fancy dinner, and so Classbento was born.
+John was keen to try his hand at calligraphy, wood working, and a handful of other creative pursuits, but working in a start-up with lots of early mornings and late starts, meant that seven years later he was no closer to building a cabinet or effortlessly creating placecards for a fancy dinner, and so Classbento was born.

 By attending a class, you'll be supporting local small businesses and artists, and exchanging in meaningful cultural and social exchanges, whether it's through Japanese floristry, Russian language, or Spanish guitar.

 Art doesn't have to be closed off and exclusive, locked up in glass enclosures.
 It can be playful and something that everyone can experience, through our workshops.